 Customer data is collected and stored in various data stores in any organization.
 It could reside in CRM / ERP systems or it might reside in internal IT systems.
 In some scenarios, there could be third party aggregators/tools that collect the information, based on customer usage of the product.
 Given the varied sources and mechanisms through which customer data is collected and stored, it becomes increasingly complex to view the related information in one single system, in a unified view.

-The Gainsight Data Platform offers a mechanism through which you can manage all of this data in the matrix data model, and transform this data to derive business metrics through the tools offered by the Platform - Rules engine, Aggregation, CTA's, Reporting, etc.
+The Gainsight Data Platform offers a mechanism to manage all of this data in the matrix data model, and transform this data to derive business metrics through the tools offered by the Platform - Rules engine, Aggregation, CTA's, Reporting, etc.

 Connectors support integrations to the source systems and some of them are offered out of the box for you to connect the varied data sources and sync up information into Gainsight.

-If your system does not offer a direct integration, you can export your data as comma/tab separated files and export it to Amazon S3, which can be ingested into the Gainsight Data Platform.
-Alternatively, the Bulk API feature can be used to ingest data into the Gainsight Data Platform directly from a CSV file.
+If your system does not offer a direct integration, export your data as comma/tab separated files, export it to Amazon S3, and ingest it into the Gainsight Data Platform.
+Alternatively, use the Bulk API feature to ingest data into the Gainsight Data Platform directly from a CSV file.

 Connector information is categorized as follows: